 How To Spring Clean Your Finances

 Spring is here!
-Well...with a bit of snow.
+Well, with a bit of snow.
 Nonetheless, it is here!
-It is time to clean out the old and let in the new and this includes your finances!
-Spring is the perfect time to spring clean your money and bad habits you may have formed during the winter months.
-Here are 5 ways to spring clean your finances:
+It is time to clean out the old and let in the new, and this includes your finances!
+Spring is the perfect time to spring clean the bad money habits you may have formed during the winter months.
+Contrary to popular belief, it isn't impossible to change your habits.
+Here are five ways to spring clean your finances:

 1. Stop the Subscriptions

 Have you checked your subscriptions lately?
 Probably not.
+The beauty of subscriptions is that you only look at them once a year to either purchase or renew them.
+That's the beauty and the curse.
 Did you know that subscription-based businesses have grown 800% since 2014?
-Although this is a great for businesses it may not be great for you due to the fact it can leave you stuck with products you may not need or more importantly, enjoy.
-If you have a recurring subscription that you aren't thrilled about consider cancelling and free up those finances for something else.
+Although this is great for companies, it may not be great for you.
+Subscriptions can leave you stuck with products you may not need or more importantly, enjoy.
+If you have a recurring subscription that you aren't thrilled about considering canceling and free up those finances for something else.

 2. Start a Summer Fund

-What to do with the money you're about to save on cancelled subscriptions?
+What to do with the money you're about to save on canceled subscriptions?
 Start a vacation or getaway fund!
 Spring is a reminder that summer is almost here and with that inevitably becomes vacation time and wedding season.
-If you haven't prepared for this time of the year it can really take a hit on your finances.
+If you haven't prepared for this time of the year, it can take a toll on your finances.
 Do yourself a favor and start a summer fund.
-This way by next year you will be able to splurge with your family and friends.
+This way, by next year you will be able to splurge with your family and friends.
+Not a summer person?
+No big deal.
+Re-label this fund for Christmas instead.
+Having an extra pile of cash is always useful.

 3. Start Shopping!

 Not at the mall but for other insurance providers!
 Rarely do we take a look at our car, home, healthcare, or life insurance and even more rarely do we switch.
-This is a great time to get shopping on finding other providers.
-Insurance is a huge financial cost that does not get adequately addressed.
+Spring is a great time to start shopping around for other insurance providers.
+Insurance is a huge financial cost that does not get adequately addressed by financial advisors or consultants.
+We are typically too busy looking at the stock market, overall economy, and day-to-day expenses to think about insurance.
 Take some time this year and find out if you're paying too much - it could save you thousands.

 4. Exchange the Change